Lord's: Stands

 Many of the stands were rebuilt in the late 20th century.
-In 1987 the new Mound Stand, designed by Michael Hopkins and Partners, was opened, followed by the Grand Stand, designed by Nicholas Grimshaw, in 1996.
+In 1987 the new Mound Stand, designed by Michael Hopkins & Partners, was opened, followed by the Grand Stand, designed by Sir Nicholas Grimshaw, in 1996.
 The Media Centre, opposite the Pavilion between the Compton and Edrich Stands, was added in 1999.
 Designed by Future Systems, it won the Royal Institute of British Architects' Stirling Prize for 1999.
-The redevelopment of the Compton Stand and Edrich Stands was completed in 2021, adding 2,600 seats and bringing the ground capacity to 31,100 spectators.
-The two ends of the pitch are the Pavilion End (south-west), where the main members' pavilion is located, and the Nursery End (north-east), dominated by the Media Centre.
+The redevelopment of the Compton and Edrich Stands was completed in 2021, adding 2,600 seats and bringing the ground capacity to 31,100 spectators.
+The two ends of Lord's pitch are the Pavilion End (south-west), for MCC members, and the Nursery End (north-east), dominated by the Media Centre.

-The current Grand Stand replaced the one built in 1926 by Sir Herbert Baker.
-Although the stand was described as "truly a thing of beauty, loved by all who gazed upon it", it did have limitations for spectators.
-43% of the seats had an obstructed views of the playing area and the structure itself was becoming rotten.
+The current Grand Stand replaced that built in 1926 by Sir Herbert Baker.
+Although the stand was described as "truly a thing of beauty, loved by all who gazed upon it", it did have limitations for spectators: 43% of the seats had an obstructed view of the playing area and the structure itself was becoming rotten.